junwatu/articard/README.md

 🃏 Art History Card 🃏

 This full-stack web application is useful enough if you love art and history.
-The default setting is using userset from Javanese art history from Rijkmuseum but you can customize it with any userset that you want.
+This application is using data and API from [Rijksmuseum](https://data.rijksmuseum.nl/object-metadata/api/) so you should setup api key, username and userset.

+> This application is using MERN stack

 ## Installation